99buntai/JR-BERU-ESP/README.md

 ## Credits

 - Station melodies and announcements are the property of JR East.
-- Web interface design inspired by JR Yamanote Line station [signage.](https://github.com/99buntai/JR-BERU-ESP/issues)
+- Web interface design inspired by JR Yamanote Line station signage.
-- [B](https://github.com/99buntai/JR-BERU-ESP/issues)uilt using the ESP8266 A[rduino Core and D](https://github.com/99buntai/JR-BERU-ESP/issues)FRobotDFPlayerMini library.
+- Built using the ESP8266 Arduino Core and DFRobotDFPlayerMini library.

 ---

 ## License

 This project is released under the MIT License.
-See the `L`[`ICENSE`](https://github.com/99buntai/JR-BERU-ESP/issues)[ file f](https://github.com/99buntai/JR-BERU-ESP/issues)or details.
+See the `LICENSE` file for details.

 ---

 ## Support

-For issues and feature request[s, please use](https://github.com/99buntai/JR-BERU-ESP/issues) the [GitHub Issues](https://github.com/99buntai/JR-BERU-ESP/issues) page.
+For issues and feature requests, please use the [GitHub Issues](https://github.com/99buntai/JR-BERU-ESP/issues) page.